mattmcnabb/mattmcnabb.github.io/_posts/2017-9-30-SHiPS-PSCloudShell.md

 # Conclusion
 Pretty cool, right?
 Now imagine that you can leverage providers with any of your own modules using SHiPS.
 I think it would be fascinating to try this with one of my own projects - for instance, one that works against a REST API.
 I hope you've found this article useful and I can't wait to see how others use the SHiPS module in their projects.

+# Update 10/26/2017
+Microsoft released the SHiPS module on the PowerShell Gallery on 10/17/2017, so you can now install it locally using the command `Install-Module SHiPS`.
+They've also included [documentation and examples](https://github.com/PowerShell/SHiPS/blob/development/docs/README.md) to help you get started.

+Also, it should be noted that the statement above that SHiPS is a wrapper for Simplex is incorrect.
+Simplex and SHiPS both leverage Jim Christopher's [P2F](https://github.com/beefarino/p2f) which is a framework for creating PowerShell providers.
+However, the comparison between Simplex's DSL implementation and SHiPS' class inheritance approach is still accurate.